equinor/MamasKitchen/README.md

 # MamasKitchen
-A demo repository for teaching Git and GitHub in Equinor
+A demo repository for teaching Git and GitHub